johnmichael-kane/Parallelized-Sudoku-Solvers/README.md

 # Parallelized Dancing-Links
 View the parallelized java approach [here](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/tree/main/dancing-links/parallelized).

-see the branch [DancingLinksUsingJava](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/tree/DancingLinksUsingJava) for a more complete and detailed implementation.
-The current version here only works for 9x9, the branch above works for 9x9, 16x16, 25x25 implementation.

 ### Run
 1. Enter the correct directory: `cd dancing-links/parallelized`
 2. Compile the DancingLinkSolver: `javac DancingLinkSolver.java`